Maple Syrup Monitoring Program and results

 All samples are analyzed for the presence of lead.

 O. Reg.
 119/11 prohibits the sale, transportation or packaging of maple syrup that is contaminated.
 It also requires that all utensils, containers and equipment used in the production and storage of maple syrup must be made of food-grade material.
-Lead levels in maple syrup that are above 0.15 parts per million (ppm) indicate that there is likely a source of lead in the production or storage equipment and that this equipment does not meet regulatory requirements.
+Lead levels in maple syrup above 0.15 parts per million (ppm) indicate that there is likely a source of lead in the production or storage equipment and that this equipment does not meet regulatory requirements.

-Lead levels above Health Canada's tolerance level of 0.5 ppm can indicate a food safety risk.
+Lead levels above Health Canada's tolerance level of 0.5 ppm indicate a potential food safety risk.
 When these levels are detected, the Ministry takes immediate compliance action.
 Refer to Compliance action for more details.

 Grade and colour classification